israelcrux/ciudades_mexico/README.md

 # ciudades_mexico
-A list of cities in Mexico
+A list of cities in Mexico in JSON
+Stolen with love from inegifacil.com